 To avoid these tax scams in 2020, listen to your intuition.
 If an offering seems too good to be true, it probably is.

 Sidestep 2020 tax scams with tax preparers you can trust

 Now that you know what to watch out for, you can protect yourself from tax scams in 2020.
-As a taxpayer, it’s important to file your taxes honestly and accurately.
+As a taxpayer, it’s essential to file your taxes honestly and accurately.
 It’s also important to beware of unscrupulous tax preparers and steer clear of tax scams.
 If you need help finding a tax prep company you can trust, review our list of vetted professionals below!
 If you are struggling with tax debt, consider how tax relief can help you reduce your tax liability.